alirezaarzehgar/send-c-structure-over-tcp-ip/README.md

 This smal project is just a bullshit example about sending C structures over network.

-This way is suitable for sending between all file descriptors like sockets, pipes, and etc.
+This way is suitable for writing structures on all file descriptors like sockets, pipes, and etc.

 ## Build